luschool/oopsslackersluschool/OopsSlackersWeek2GroupSummary.md

 which is just what we need.
 This will be one of our focuses going into next week.

 Pavel led the focus on digging deeping into netboot.xyz to try to figure out what and how we go about changing it to fit our needs exactly.
-He has some good documentation [here.](https://github.com/paveldanek/Oops-Slackers/blob/master/Summary2.md)
+He has some good documentation located [here.](https://github.com/paveldanek/Oops-Slackers/blob/master/Summary2.md)

 <a name="future"></a>